Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 Read more about [Conditional Rendering in React](https://reactjs.org/docs/conditional-rendering.html)

+Conditional Rendering techniques

+- Function returns a component
+- Element Variables
+- Inline if with logical && Operator
+- Inline if-else with Conditional Operator (ternary)
+- Prevent Component from rendering

 ## Making Network Requests

 The example project uses `fetch()` to load JSON data from the OpenWeatherMap API.
 Take a look at the `handleSubmit()` method in App.js.